 A 15-strong cocktail list includes a Moscow Mule with Belvedere vodka, while the wine list covers most bases, beginning with a Hungarian pinot grigio and a Languedoc merlot.

-The relaxed ground floor bar is the place to be for a quick breakfast, lunch or supper with friends and family.
+The relaxed ground floor bar is the place to be for a quick breakfast, lunch or supper.
 Our traditional breakfast menu runs Monday to Friday, 8-11am.
 At weekends our brunch menu runs 9-4pm alongside classic and sharing roasts available all day Sunday.
 Fine ales, premium wines and house cocktails all form part of our impressive drinks offering.

 |Venue name:||The Alfred Tennyson||Contact:|